Subscribe

 How to stop overthinking

-Overthinking is when you have a hard time turning off your mind.
-Worry is something else again.
-It's all those 'what ifs' where you anticipate things could go wrong, even if that's highly unlikely.
-Overthinking reflects you feel things you have aleady done have gone badly and you justify why.
+Overthinking occurs when you have a hard time turning off your mind.
+Worry and anxiety creep in.
+All those 'what ifs' capture your attention.
+You anticipate how things could go wrong, and how you could respond to unforeseen situations.
+Overthinking reflects you judge and self-criticize what you have already done and you justify why.

-Why did I wear that dress?
-Why was make-up smudged?
+In terms of dating: Why did I wear that outfit?
+Why was my make-up smudged?
 Why didn't he look my way?
-What must he think of me?
-What must his friends think of me?
+What must she think of me?
+What must his/ her friends think?
+Where can we go that would be impressive?
+How do I know if I said the wrong thing?

-b) Strong sense of entitlement
+b) Strong sense of entitlement (ego success-driven)

 PrintView Printer Friendly Version

-Reader Comments (60)
+Reader Comments (79)

 Over-thinking and over-analyzing is something a 90s child does often.
 Of an evening I sometimes find myself over-reacting about things that never bothered me during the day.
-Your thaughts can almost convince you of something you arent particularly wanting or feeling.
+Your thoughts can almost convince you of something you arent particularly wanting or feeling.
 Its a poisionous way to be...Trust me..I know.

 April 25, 2007 | Unregistered CommenterCatherine Jackson